 Beyond the Conservancy's weekend, work week and monthlong programs, volunteers play a role all over Yosemite.
 Big-wall adventurers support climbing stewardship or Search and Rescue activities.
 Keep It Wild crews head to the high country to protect wilderness habitat.
 Kids, teens and young adults pitch in on research and restoration projects.
 Preventive Search and Rescue teams patrol trails and educate visitors about staying safe.
 Thousands of people participate in the park's drop-in programs, and in the annual Yosemite Facelift event.

 Meanwhile, we'd love to here your volunteer voice.
 Have you volunteered in Yosemite or another park?
 Have you had a memorable interaction with one of our volunteers?
-Share your stories on Instagram with the tag #MyVolunteerVoice, and check out the gallery to see what other people post.
-(We'll randomly select three contributors to receive an annual Yosemite pass.)
+Share your stories with us on Facebook and Instagram!

 We hope you'll share your volunteer voice — and that you'll come back to read more!
 In the coming months, we'll be posting about programs and projects that benefit from volunteer support, whether at Happy Isles, where artists donate their time to teach creative classes; on the trails, where countless generous hands have helped restore routes for hikers and climbers; or in Yosemite's "living lab," as science interns support research on songbirds, glaciers and more.